Switzerland Energy Information

 Interactive Chart Switzerland Natural Gas Domestic Consumption

-Coal consumption is very low (0.2 Mt).
-It is almost entirely consumed in industry.
+Coal consumption is very low (less than 0.2 Mt) and almost entirely consumed in industry.

 Graph: COAL CONSUMPTION (Mt)

 Graph: COAL CONSUMPTION BREAKDOWN BY SECTOR (2021, %)

 Interactive Chart Switzerland Coal and Lignite Domestic Consumption